New to Cricket? Here's Exactly What You Need to Buy First

 • EM Maxxum 4.0 pads — $70

-• Catching gloves (Gray Nicolls MCP) — $30
+• Gray Nicolls MCP catching gloves — $30

 • Abdominal guard — $10

-• Kit bag — $15
+• Basic kit bag — $15

 FAQ

-What weight bat should I get?
+What weight bat should I get as a beginner?

 Should I knock in my bat?